yaml/yamlscript/doc/yamlscript.md

   Many people see YAML as obvious and trivial, but YAMLScript takes advantage of some aspects of YAML that you might not be aware of.
-  We'll cover those things in the following sections.
+  We'll cover many of those things in the following sections.

 2. **Clojure**